1968 Washington Huskies football team

 The 1968 Washington Huskies football team was an American football team that represented the University of Washington during the 1968 NCAA University Division football season.
-In its 12th season under head coach Jim Owens, the team compiled a 3–5–2 record, finished in last place in the Pacific-8 Conference, and was outscored 177 to 154.
+Led by twelfth-year head coach Jim Owens, the Huskies compiled a 3–5–2 record (1–5–1 in the Pacific-8 Conference, last) and were outscored 177 to 154.

 Halfback Jim Cope and cornerback Al Worley were the team captains.